olle/talk-query-response/README.md

 A simple example
 ----------------

-Let's dive in and get to know the Query/Response pattern from a more practical point of view first.
-The protocol is first and foremost _message based_ but any asynchronous communication implementation can, in theory, be used.
-I'll present everything using pseudo-code and stupid-simple data structures only.
+Let's learn about the Query/Response pattern by walking through a small fictional example (no pun intended).
+The technical context is _messaging_ and hints at some type of broker-based setup - in theory though, any asynchronous communication can be used.
+I'll only use simple text-based pseudo-formats for data.

 ### Any good sci-fi books out there?